scipy-conference/scipy-conference/manual/committees/tutorials.rst

 ------------------

-This is one of the most important in terms of bringing new people into the Scipy community.
+This is one of the most important in terms of bringing new people into the SciPy community.
 In 2013, we had to pull the attention of instructors for most of the tutorial submissions in this category.
 We will need to encourage submissions and/or invite people to teach these topics.
 We may want to specify four 1/2 topics and invite proposals